RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps4.rst

    try:
       test.testEqual(nd["23"],350)
    except:
-      print "Did you change the dictionary nd?
-Keep it the same!"
+      print "nd doesn't exist or doesn't have the key '23'"

 5. We've included the same file in this problem set that we included in the last problem set -- ``about_programming.txt``.
 Write code to open the file and print out each line in the file that has a "program"-based word (any of the words ``program``, ``programs``, ``programming``, ``programmer``, or ``programmers``...) in it.